 Students who submit a completed application by December 15 and are subsequently admitted will be considered for the following University fellowship programs.
 Applicants are nominated by the Humphrey School admissions committee based on materials provided in the admissions application.
 While there is no separate application necessary to be considered for nomination, the Office of Admissions may request selected nominees to submit additional statements, forms, or recommendations.
 Please note: These fellowships have deadlines that may differ from the December 15 deadline noted here, but that is the deadline required by the Humphrey School in order to allow sufficient time for reviewing application materials for admission and determining nominees for the fellowship programs.

 Merit based aid is awarded by the Humphrey School Office of Admissions and is competitive.
-For a listing of scholarship opportunities available by degree program, please visit the appropriate link below.
 Students who submit a completed application by January 15 and are subsequently admitted will be considered for Humphrey School merit-based aid.
 Please note: All merit-based aid offers are typically announced in mid-March, and applicants must be admitted by that time in order to be considered.

 While a limited amount of assistantships are awarded through the Humphrey School merit based aid process, the majority of assistantships are posted and available outside of this process, and graduate students apply for these positions as they would any other advertised position with the University.
 Types of assistantships include: